🎄 Save more this season with Christmas deals! 🎄 ️

 Description

-A sweeping history of New York’s urban development that chronicles the making of one of the world’s great cities.
+A sweeping history of New York that chronicles the construction of one of the world's great cities.

-Between the 1880s and the 1930s, New York City experienced explosive growth, as nearly a million buildings, half a dozen bridges, countless tunnels and subway tracks, and miles of new streets and sidewalks were erected to meet the needs of an ever-swelling population.
-This landscape—jagged with skyscrapers, clamoring with transit, alive with people—made the city world-famous.
+Between the 1880s and the 1930s, New York City experienced explosive growth as nearly a million buildings, dozens of bridges and tunnels, hundreds of miles of subway lines, and thousands of miles of streets were erected to meet the needs of an ever-swelling population.
+This landscape-jagged with skyscrapers, rattling with the sound of mass transit, alive with people-made the city world-famous.

 Book Information